ahmadfajar/vue3-mdb-docs/docs/reference/classes/stringhelper.md

 }
 ```

 Create an array of chunked strings.
 Returns array of chunked strings.

+**Details**:
 * `source`: The input string to be processed.
 * `size`: The number of characters within a chunk.